Want better results from you e-commerce campaign?

 - Promote your important URLs and drive social traffic to them

-Bonus tip: treat your new campaign like a product launch.
+Bonus tip: treat your new campaign like a product launch to boost e-commerce ROI.

 All rules apply.
 If you’re not familiar with them, I have a complete guide here to all the pre, during, and post-launch steps you’ll want to cover.